unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway.md

     all people groups native to North Korea can be reached by translation of content into their language from English.*

--   The route that content travels from it’s source language to every other language may include more than one “intermediate gateway.” *For example, source content in English en route to minority languages in southern Afghanistan may go from English to
+-   The route that content travels from its source language to every other language may include more than one “intermediate gateway.” *For example, source content in English en route to minority languages in southern Afghanistan may go from English to